digital-blueprint/dispatch-app/src/README.md

-# Dual delivery activities
+# Dispatch activities

-Here you can find the individual activities of the `dual delivery` app.
+Here you can find the individual activities of the `dispatch` app.
-If you want to use the whole app look at [dual delivery documentation](https://gitlab.tugraz.at/dbp/dual-delivery/dispatch).
+If you want to use the whole app look at [dispatch documentation](https://gitlab.tugraz.at/dbp/dual-delivery/dispatch).

 ## Usage of an activity